MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

  style="width: 60%; max-width: 500px;" />

-Testing with a much smaller model showed a 30% change right from the beginning.
+Testing with a much smaller model showed a 30% change at the outset.
 That model (`EleutherAI/gpt-neo-125M`) is 50 times smaller than the 6B model used in these experiments.